Vicken-Ghoubiguian/tuto_clock_python/README.md

 # tuto_clock_python
-Tutorial project to learn Python and programming to adults
+Tutorial project to make learn Python and programming to adults